Learn more | Self-Directed IRA

 The IRS have kept the IRA contributions low to limit the amount of deductions an individual can take on his/her tax return.
 This is because they want to limit how much you can save for retirement each year.
 It may sound strange, but the IRA doesn’t want to you leave the funds in your retirement account and build an inheritance.

-Even if you participate in an employer-sponsored retirement plan, such as a 401(k) or SIMPLE IRA plan, you can still make self-directed IRA contributions.
+If you participate in an employer-sponsored retirement plan, such as a 401(k) or SIMPLE IRA plan, you can still make self-directed IRA contributions.
 However, if your employment retirement plan sponsors both you and your spouse, and your income exceeds certain levels, you may not be able to deduct the full contribution.

-If you have additional questions regarding the Self-Directed IRA maximum contributions for 2019 that weren't answered in this article, call IRA Financial Group at 800-472-0646.
+If you have additional questions regarding the Self-Directed IRA LLC maximum contributions for 2019 that weren't answered in this article, call IRA Financial Group at 800-472-0646.
 You can also fill out the form to connect with a Self-Directed IRA specialist.